-The United States has many mountainous and rural areas where you can find deers almost everywhere.
-In American culture, deer hunting is a relatively common and popular activity, so the consumption of deer meat is one of the daily dishes of the locals.
+The United States has many mountainous and rural areas where you can find deer almost everywhere.
+In American culture, deer hunting is a relatively common and popular activity, so the consumption of deer meat is one of the locals’ daily dishes.
 One of the particularities of deer meat is that it can substitute for almost any type of meat; it is delicious meat with an earthy flavor.
 Now, it is time to understand how long deer meat lasts in the freezer.

 Ground deer can last approximately three months at 0°F, while you can store steaks and roasts for 6 to 9 months.
 Although you can achieve these times if you implement proper techniques rigorously, it is essential to note that this meat will lose its quality over time.